cloudio-project/cloudio-project.github.io/docs/develop_endpoint/introduction.md

 Endpoint can download and configure its certificates and connection informations from a *host url* and a *provisioning token*.

 ### Logs
-Endpoint logs are send to the cloud.
+Endpoint logs are sent to the cloud.

 ### Jobs
 Endpoint can execute local shell scripts on cloud demand.